Are Your Contact Lenses Causing Dry Eye?

 - Avoid wearing contact lenses when ill with a cold or the flu, as there is an increased risk of transferring germs into the eyes.
 Remove contact lenses if you have an eye infection like conjunctivitis (or pink eye), as germs can build up extremely well underneath them.

-If you wear contact lenses and struggle with dry eyes, ask your Dr. Michael Rosenblatt eye doctor about scleral lenses.
+If you wear contact lenses and struggle with dry eyes, ask your The Dry Eye Center At Washington Eye Doctors eye doctor about scleral lenses.
 Dr. Michael Rosenblatt will patiently assess and explain your condition to you, and will provide solutions and treatments for optimal visual clarity and comfort.
-Fortunately, there's a vast array of contact lens types and brands available, so those who fear that they may have to discontinue contact lens wear altogether need not worry.
+Fortunately, there’s a vast array of contact lens types and brands available, so those who fear that they may have to discontinue contact lens wear altogether need not worry.